Approval of Final Safe Return to Campus Task Force Recommendations and Planning for Fall Semester 2020

 - Social distancing has become the regular and safest practice and PNW has adjusted public spaces to keep our community as safe as possible.
 We have repurposed some larger spaces on both campuses to be used as classrooms allowing for greater social distancing, including Alumni Hall in the Student Union and Library Building and the Great Hall in the Dworkin Center.
 Please follow signs regarding proper use of elevators, stairwells, doorways and hallway passing areas carefully, to maintain safe social distancing.

-- As an additional measure to protect health and safety, PNW will be adding a pre-screening application to the PNW mobile app.
+- As an additional measure to protect health and safety, PNW will be adding a pre-screening application to the PNW mobile app or directly at this link.
 Using the PNW Daily Self Screen function via the PNW app on a smartphone, students, faculty, staff and visitors can pre-screen themselves for symptoms of COVID-19, and are asked to not come to campus if they have any symptom, even if mild.
 If you do not have the PNW mobile app on your phone, it is free to use and available for download.

 - Classrooms, dining areas, bathrooms, public spaces, and office areas will be regularly cleaned and disinfected.
 PNW has instituted COVID-19 cleaning and disinfecting protocols.
 All campus community members will be asked to take part in minimizing the risk of exposure and helping prevent the spread of disease.
 Disinfectant wipes will be provided in every classroom so that faculty members and students can wipe down their own spaces prior to use to help ensure the safest possible environment for everyone.
 Faculty and staff should regularly wipe down their personal work areas and frequently touched objects.